 David struggled to find the site of the temple, for years he contended with Doeg over its location.
 Then he called on Achitofel to mitigate a threatened flood during construction of the Altar foundation.
-Did he not have a sign, an archaeological fingerprint, something to go on that was better than the feet of the angel of death and a prophecy of Gad to annul the plague that he caused?
+Did he not have a sign, an archaeological fingerprint, something to go on better than the feet of the angel of death and a prophecy of Gad to annul the plague that he caused?
 Did David know that the altar of Isaac was a prerequisite for the building of the Temple?
 David’s son Solomon built Jerusalem’s first temple based on the plans of his father.
 The missing ingredient in all this is the true location of the altar of Isaac's binding, which is the essential item according Rambam and Halacha (Torah Law) for building a temple in Jerusalem.
 So where is it?

 Intriguingly the sacrifice offered for a sin offering is the same as the new month (Rosh Chodesh).
 When David brought his sacrifice at the altar the first time, he repented for his sin, not that of the nation it was not a communal offering, but David's.
 Today, in the Rosh Chodesh prayer Jews the world over ask for a "New altar to be built in Zion", but when David first used the word "Zion" the angel of death's altar had not been identified and Solomon had not built the temple.
 So where is David's Zion the place we ask for a new altar to be built?

-In numerous articles I have argued that the newly excavated temple complex above the Gihon, on the neck of the mountain, where sacrificial worship and ceremony is now known to have taken place, is in fact the site of the altar on which Isaac was bound.
+In numerous articles I have argued that the newly excavated Temple Zero complex above the Gihon, on the neck of the mountain, where sacrificial worship and ceremony is now known to have taken place, is in fact the site of the altar on which Isaac was bound.
 Notwithstanding popular opinion, this site is likely to be the original site of Salem, Luz, Beit-El, Zion and Jerusalem as such it ought to be more seriously considered as the primary site King David did not identify.